jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 Below description covers the 'DEBUG' loglevel macros, but it is obviously identical for the other loglevels (INFO / WARNING / etc).
 </br>
-The rclcpp logger macros are in `logging.hpp`, which is generated at compile time from `rclcpp/resource/logging.hpp.em` (i.e. logging.hpp is in the build and install folder, not in the ROS 2 source).
+The rclcpp logger macros are in `logging.hpp`, which is generated at compile time from `rclcpp/resource/logging.hpp.em` (i.e. `logging.hpp` is in the build and install folder, not in the ROS 2 source).

 </br>

 RCLCPP_DEBUG / RCLCPP_DEBUG_EXPRESSION / RCLCPP_DEBUG_FUNCTION / RCLCPP_DEBUG_SKIPFIRST
-- Have a compile-time assert that 'logger' is an `rclcpp::Logger`
+- These macros have a compile-time assert that 'logger' is an `rclcpp::Logger`
 - Followed by call of an **rcutils** macro, respectively:
     - `RCUTILS_LOG_DEBUG_NAMED`
     - `RCUTILS_LOG_DEBUG_EXPRESSION_NAMED`